sahelinath22/Students-Data-Analysis/README.md

 This may indicate healthier lifestyles that potentially influence discipline and focus.

-🔹 6.
-Transportation Mode
+🔹 **6.
+Transportation Mode**

 A distribution chart shows the preferred transport modes among students (e.g., bus, car, walking).

 These external factors may indirectly influence fatigue, attendance, or study hours.

-🧠 Overall Conclusions
+🧠 **Overall Conclusions**

-1. Parental education level plays a major role in shaping academic performance.
+✅Parental education level plays a major role in shaping academic performance.

-2. Marital status of parents has minimal to no effect on student outcomes.
+✅Marital status of parents has minimal to no effect on student outcomes.

-3. Lifestyle choices (sports, lunch type, transport) provide context but require deeper analysis for strong conclusions.
+✅Lifestyle choices (sports, lunch type, transport) provide context but require deeper analysis for strong conclusions.

-4. The dataset has a gender imbalance, which is important for fair comparison of results.
+✅The dataset has a gender imbalance, which is important for fair comparison of results.

-5. The project effectively demonstrates the use of Pandas, Matplotlib, and Seaborn for data exploration.
+✅The project effectively demonstrates the use of Pandas, Matplotlib, and Seaborn for data exploration.

-🎯 Project Value & Applications
+🎯 **Project Value & Applications**

 This EDA serves as a strong foundation for: